 Posted: 9 Feb 2019 Last revised: 15 Sep 2022

 Efficient inventory management in the face of product variety is an important part of retail operations management.
-In this paper, we analyze the optimal stocking policy for a retailer, in a set up with a single horizontally differentiated product with an arbitrary number of product variants, stochastic demand, and two-level consumer choice.
-We assume that each customer will purchase one unit of a preferred product variant, if it is in stock, and will seek to buy a second-choice product, if the former is not in stock.
-We allow the second choice to depend probabilistically on the first choice.
-Our benchmark model is single-period with symmetric prices and costs.
-We find simple conditions under which the objective of maximizing expected profit is jointly concave in the stocking levels of the product variants; under these conditions we prove that the optimal stocking levels are simply the optimal newsvendor quantities.
-We extend the base model to consider asymmetric prices for the product variants, and use a numerical study to illustrate the impact of cost and other performance measures on the optimal policy.
-We also model and solve an infinite horizon extension of the benchmark model.
+In this paper, we analyze the optimal stocking policy for a retailer, in a setup with a single horizontally differentiated product with an arbitrary number of product variants, stochastic demand, and two-level consumer choice.
+The demands for individual product variants are negatively correlated conditional on the total demand.
+We assume that each customer will purchase one unit of a preferred product variant, if it is in stock, and will seek to buy a second choice product, if the former is not in stock.
+We formulate an exact model, with Poisson customer arrivals.
+In order to maintain tractability and characterize an optimal policy analytically, we develop a benchmark model which does not explicitly account for the stochastic nature of customer arrival times.
+In this model, which is a heuristic approximation of the exact model we find simple conditions under which the objective of maximizing expected profit is jointly concave in the stocking levels of the product variants; under these conditions we prove that the optimal stocking levels are simply scaled versions of the optimal newsvendor quantities.
+We then analytically establish a connection between the exact and benchmark models.
+We develop a dynamic Monte Carlo simulation to gain further insights on the impact of different performance measures on the effectiveness of the optimal policy in the benchmark model and its performance in reference to the exact optimal policy.

 Suggested Citation: Suggested Citation